Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Raimo Lenschow - Barclays Capital, Inc.

-Thanks for taking my question.
-A question for you, Adam.
-You talked about the enterprises, kind of, especially in the U.S. evaluating the new subscription offering, and hence might take a little bit longer time and the deals potentially could get bigger.
+Thanks for taking my question, a question for you, Adam.
+You talked about the enterprises, especially in the U.S., evaluating the new subscription offering, and hence might take a little bit longer time and the deals potentially could get bigger.
 How much control do you guys have?
-Like, remember in the past, you guys had like a little bit of an issue in terms of selling to enterprise.
-Is this all kind of enterprise-driven?
-Or is this a combination of enterprise kind of evaluating longer and your sales guys getting kind of still used to the fact that selling subscription but also selling it to enterprise?
+Remember, in the past, you guys had a little bit of an issue in terms of selling to enterprise.
+Is this all enterprise-driven, or is this a combination of enterprise evaluating longer and your sales guys getting still used to the fact that selling subscription but also selling it into enterprise?
 Can you give us a little bit more color on that one?
 Thank you.

 Adam Selipsky - Tableau Software, Inc.

 Sure, Raimo.
 Thank you for the question.
 I appreciate it.
-So, I think that, as I said in my remarks, a lot of these big enterprise customers are now discussing very deeply with the subscription, either new customers or existing customers, who want to transition over.
-And, in addition, at the same time, these deals are just getting larger and larger, as those big organizations want to deploy Tableau to more people.
+So, I think that, as I said in my remarks, a lot of these big enterprise customers are now discussing very deeply with the subscription, either new customers or existing customers who want to transition over.
+And in addition, at the same time, these deals are just getting larger and larger, as those big organizations want to deploy Tableau to more people.
 We're now very regularly talking to customers about deployments in the tens of thousands of users.

-And so as you might imagine, if you're a CIO or a head of a line of business and you're talking about deploying a significant capability, in this case Tableau, to tens of thousands of people, you're going do your due diligence on that.
+And so, as you might imagine, if you're a CIO or a head of a line of business and you're talking about deploying a significant capability, in this case Tableau, to tens of thousands of people, you're going do your due diligence on that.
 I certainly would.
-And so it's actually quite natural that now that we're talking about much larger deployments, on average, than, say, a few years ago that there's more consideration, security matters, governance matters, compliance matters, making sure you've got a plan for deploying, adopting, managing Tableau.
+And so it's actually quite natural that now that we're talking about much larger deployments on average than, say, a few years ago that there's more consideration, security matters, governance matters, compliance matters, making sure you've got a plan for deploying, adopting, managing Tableau.

-And so, these are just we talked – since the day I got here, we've talked about needing to form, kind of, these deep long-term relationships with customers, and part of that is really exploring all the elements that they need to explore in order to have done a great job on deciding what enterprise platforms they're going to deploy.
-So I think subscription is a piece of that, but frankly, I just think that the size and the depth of the deployments and the importance of analytics and of data inside these organizations are a big driver of that.
+And so since the day I got here, we've talked about needing to form these deep long-term relationships with customers.
+And part of that is really exploring all the elements that they need to explore in order to have done a great job on deciding what enterprise platforms they're going to deploy.
+So I think subscription is a piece of that.
+But frankly, I just think that the size and the depth of the deployments and the importance of analytics and of data inside these organizations are a big driver of that.

 So, we basically feel we're more or less on track there.
 Obviously, there's always room for improvement.
-We are going to keep training ourselves better.
+We are going to keep on training ourselves better.
 We are going to keep on hiring more of the right people, and we'll continue to improve ourselves.
 But I just think a lot of it is due to the fundamental dynamic of these deployments.

 Raimo Lenschow - Barclays Capital, Inc.